Ministry of Environment (Indonesia)

-The Ministry of Environment/Environmental Control Agency (Kementerian Lingkungan Hidup/Badan Pengendalian Lingkungan Hidup) is a ministry that organizes government affairs in the environmental sector and the Environmental Control Agency is a Non-Ministerial Government Institution that carries out government duties in the field of environmental control.
+The Ministry of Environment/Environmental Control Agency (Kementerian Lingkungan Hidup/Badan Pengendalian Lingkungan Hidup) is a ministry of the Central Government of Indonesia that organizes government affairs in the environmental sector.
+The Environmental Control Agency is a non-ministerial government institution that carries out government duties in the field of environmental control.

-The Ministry of Environment is led by a Minister of Environment who also serves as Head of the Environmental Control Agency, which since October 21, 2024 has been held by Hanif Faisol Nurofiq.
+The Ministry of Environment is led by a Minister of Environment who also heads the Environmental Control Agency, which since October 21, 2024 has been held by Hanif Faisol Nurofiq.

 History

 During the Prabowo Subianto administration, the Ministry of Environment and Forestry was split into the Ministry of Forestry and the Ministry of Environment/Environmental Control Agency.

 Here is the history of the name changes of the Ministry of Environment/Environmental Control Agency before the split: